Is Email Grammar Important?

 When I ran a user survey at the end of last year, one of the top topics subscribers voiced their opinions on most was proper writing skills.
 Many were frustrated with those who emailed them with typos, incomplete sentences, and incorrect grammar.

-A handful of folks commented, “Didn’t they learn this stuff in school?”
+Many folks commented, “Didn’t they learn this stuff in school?”
 “Don’t they proofread?”

 We are not born with these skills or education.
-Writing skills are acquired as we go through grade school for the basics, high school for more instruction and those who go on to college for additional practice and skill-building.
+Writing skills are acquired as we go through grade school for the basics, high school for more instruction, and those who go on to college for additional practice and skill-building.

 Then, we have to keep using them and honing those skills.
 Writing skills do not happen by osmosis and need to be perpetually grown.